junxit/us-congress-bills-113/metadata.md

 - 2013-04-17 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment and with a preamble.
 Without written report.
 - 2013-04-17 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment and with a preamble.
 Without written report.
 - 2013-04-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 43.
+- 2013-05-22 — Measure laid before Senate by unanimous consent. (consideration: CR S3736-3745; text as reported in Senate: CR S3736-3737)
+- 2013-05-22 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and with a preamble by Yea-Nay Vote.
+99 - 0.
+Record Vote Number: 133.(text: CR S3745)
+- 2013-05-22 — Resolution agreed to in Senate with an amendment and with a preamble by Yea-Nay Vote.
+99 - 0.
+Record Vote Number: 133. (text: CR S3745)